Professor John Mawson

 BSc, MPhil, MRTPI

-John Mawson is Director of the Institute for Local Governance which is a North East research and knowledge transfer partnership between the region’s 5 Universities, 12 Unitary Councils and other key public bodies including ONE North East, the Strategic Health, Police and Fire Authorities.
-He has a multidisciplinary professional and academic background having worked as a town planner for Strathclyde Regional Council and subsequently as Director of Economic Development at West Midlands County Council and Chief Executive of the West Midlands Enterprise Board, a local authority controlled venture capital institution.
+John Mawson is Director of the Institute for Local Governance (ILG) which is a research and knowledge exchange partnership operating across the North East, from the Scottish Borders to Teesside.
+He has a multi disciplinary academic, professional and management background having worked as a town planner for Strathclyde Regional Council and subsequently as Director of Economic Development at West Midlands County Council and was Chief Executive of the pioneering West Midlands Enterprise Board Ltd., a local authority controlled venture capital institution.

 - Regional and local economic development